sagemath/trac_to_gh/Issue 2515.md

 # Issue 2515: ExtendedRationalField not so extended

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2515

 Original creator: edrex